grackorg/rjgit_grack/README.md

 Installation
 ===========

-$ gem install rjgit_grack
+ `gem install rjgit_grack`

 Usage
 ===========

 1. Get grack.
-2. After requiring rjgit_adapter.rb, you can tell Grack to use the RJGitAdapter by editing its configuration, like so:
+2. After requiring `rjgit_adapter.rb`, you can tell Grack to use the `RJGitAdapter` by editing its configuration, like so:

 ```ruby
 config = {